How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 The sequence after landing matters because each step depends on the previous one.

 Days 1–7: Find housing and book the Anmeldung appointment.
 You need a Wohnungsgeberbestätigung (landlord confirmation form) to register.
 Short-term hotel bookings do not provide this.
-Use Wunderflats or similar expat-housing platforms that explicitly provide the registration form as part of the booking.
-Anmeldung appointments at the Bürgeramt often have a 2–3 week wait in Berlin and Munich — book immediately upon arrival.
+Use Wunderflats or similar expat-housing platforms, but verify that the specific listing provides registration support before booking.
+Book the Bürgeramt appointment as soon as possible because availability varies by city.

 Days 7–14: Anmeldung appointment.
 Attend your registration appointment and collect the Meldebescheinigung (registration certificate).
 This document unlocks the rest.

 Days 7–21: Open a bank account.
 N26 and Revolut do not require Anmeldung to open — you can start this process before registration is complete.
-However, you will need the Meldebescheinigung to upgrade to a full account with a German IBAN for salary deposits.
+N26 can provide a German IBAN for salary deposits without waiting for the Meldebescheinigung; traditional German banks may require the registration certificate.
 N26 is the standard first account for Indian professionals arriving in Germany; Wise is useful for receiving INR transfers from family or contract income and converting to EUR.

 Day 14 onward: Begin your job search in parallel.
 Do not wait for all administrative steps to complete before contacting employers.
 Your German CV should be ready before you fly.